DFE-Digital/apply-for-teacher-training/docs/deployment.md

-# Deploying Apply - Step by step
+# How to: deploy Apply

 The apply build and release process is split into two separate Azure DevOps pipelines.